Home cinema furniture: How to create the perfect movie watching space

 If you have an extensive collection of DVDs and Blu-rays, then you might want to build floor-to-ceiling storage outside the room.

-Home cinema seating is a big topic with so many options available.
+With so many options available, home cinema seating is a big topic.
 The most common mistake is blinding using big, bulky leather recliners without first considering all of the options.

 Your seating style, number and design has a massive impact on how the room feels.
 For example, if you want a formal cinema experience, then consider leather recliner.
 Designing with the family in mind, you might want to use a U-shaped sofa.